aflair/School-Projects/README.md

 A small selection of programming assignments completed during my time at Clemson University.

 ## prog1.c
 This program mimics the game BINGO, in which the user must get 4 squares in a line to win the game.
 The word BINGO has been replaces with DABO (after Dabo Swinney, head coach of the Clemson Tiger's football team).
 The game consists of a 4x4 board with a free space randomly chosen every round.
 The user is prompted to input a row and column in which to put a 'CU' in a blank space.
 The user can quit at any time and wins when they get 4 in a row.
 They can then restart if they wish to or end the program.
+No parameters necessary.

 ## prog4.c

 This program continuously scans for 1 of 6 commands.
 The user can either: create a vector, create a matrix, add two vectors, find the magnitude of a vector, multiply two matrices together, or quit the program.
 Every command is split up into a function (except quit) and details about each command can be found in the information above the function.
+No parameters necessary.

 ### Assumptions: